 Brooke Cullison is an Account Executive at RALLY where she specializes in targeted digital advertising, social media marketing, email marketing, and website development.

 Brooke graduated from UCLA with a B.A. in Political Science.
-When not in the office working on all things digital, Brooke enjoys views of the city on top of Runyon Canyon and exploring L.A. for the best Mexican food.
+When she’s not in the office working on all things digital, Brooke enjoys views of LA from Runyon Canyon and globe-trotting with her close friends.

 Samuel Garrett-Pate is an Account Executive at RALLY’s Los Angeles office, where he specializes in public affairs, strategic communications, and political and legislative strategy.

 At RALLY, Sam works with the Natural Resources Defense Counsel (NRDC), providing media relations support and advocacy strategy for the Secure California’s Energy Future campaign.
 Sam also works with Students Matter, promoting the organization’s public policy agenda through legislative strategy and providing messaging and communications support for its impact litigation campaigns.
 Additionally, Sam supports RALLY’s engagement with the Lear Family Foundation, a private foundation of Lyn and Norman Lear, and with the pro bono legal team led by Public Counsel and Gibson, Dunn & Crutcher LLP working to challenge the US Department of Homeland Security’s unlawful detention of DREAMer Daniel Ramirez Medina.

 Recently, Sam advised Rock the Vote on message development and strategic communications for their efforts to engage and mobilize Millennial voters in the 2016 general election.
 He has also led RALLY’s strategic communications work with the Natural Resources Defense Counsel (NRDC)’s Secure California’s Energy Future campaign and for Education Cities, a nonprofit network of organizations working to increase the number of great public schools across the country.